 5 Ways to Check Your New Hampshire EBT Balance

-See your New Hampshire EBT balance instantly online, with the Benny app, or by phone using our step-by-step instructions.
+Quickly check New Hampshire EBT balance online, with the Benny app, or by phone with our step-by-step instructions.

 Oct 7, 2025